awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-cookbook.md

 Although a stack is basically a container for instances, you don't add instances directly to a stack\.
 You add one or more layers, each of which represents a group of related instances, and then add instances to the layers\.

 A layer is basically a blueprint that AWS OpsWorks Stacks uses to create a set of Amazon EC2 instances with the same configuration\.
 An instance starts with a base version of the operating system, and the instance's layer performs a variety of tasks on the instance to implement that blueprint, which can include:
 + Creating directories and files
 + Managing users
 + Installing and configuring software
 + Starting or stopping servers
 + Deploying application code and related files\.

 A layer performs tasks on instances by running [Chef recipes](https://docs.chef.io/recipes.html)—recipes for short\.
 A recipe is a Ruby application that uses Chef's domain\-specific language \(DSL\) to describe the final state of the instance\.
-With AWS OpsWorks Stacks, each recipe is usually assigned to one of the layer's lifecycle events: Setup, Configuration, Deploy, Undeploy, and Shutdown\.
+With AWS OpsWorks Stacks, each recipe is usually assigned to one of the layer's [lifecycle events](workingcookbook-events.md): Setup, Configuration, Deploy, Undeploy, and Shutdown\.
 When a lifecycle event occurs on an instance, AWS OpsWorks Stacks runs the event's recipes to perform the appropriate tasks\.
 For example, the Setup event occurs after an instance finishes booting\.
 AWS OpsWorks Stacks then runs the Setup recipes, which typically perform tasks such as installing and configuring server software and starting related services\.

 AWS OpsWorks Stacks provides each layer with a set of built\-in recipes that perform standard tasks\.
 You can extend a layer's functionality by implementing custom recipes to perform additional tasks and assigning them to the layer's lifecycle events\.
-Windows stacks support custom layers, which have a minimal set of recipes that perform only a few basic tasks\.
+Windows stacks support [custom layers](workinglayers-custom.md), which have a minimal set of recipes that perform only a few basic tasks\.
 To add functionality to your Windows instances, you must implement custom recipes to install software, deploy applications, and so on\.
 This topic describes how to create a simple custom layer to support IIS instances\.

+**Topics**
 + [A Quick Introduction to Cookbooks and Recipes](#gettingstarted-windows-layer-recipes)
 + [Implement a Recipe to Install and Start IIS](#gettingstarted-windows-layer-recipe-iis)
 + [Enable the Custom Cookbook](#gettingstarted-windows-layer-enable-cookbook)